mayuelala/FollowYourPose/README.md

 </tr>
 </table >

-## Abstract
+## 💃💃💃 Abstract
-<b>TL;DR: <font color="red">Follow-Your-Pose</font>: We propose an efficient training scheme to empower the ability of the pretrained text-to-image model (i.e., Stable Diffusion) to generate pose-controllable character videos with minimal data requirements.
-Thanks to the proposed method, we can generate various high-definition pose-controllable character videos that are well-aligned with the pose sequences and the semantics of text prompts.</b>
+<b>TL;DR: We tune 2D stable-diffusion to generate the character videos from pose and text description.</b>

 <details><summary>CLICK for full abstract</summary>